linkon-qa/JavaTraining/README.md

 # JavaTraining
-Some exercises for training my java skills and learning too
+Some exercises for training my java skills and to learn too